Working Hours: Mon - Fri: 9:00AM - 6:00PM

 However, it is also important to compare the mortgage costs and overall profitability alongside the slower capital appreciation normally associated with mixed-use properties, which tend to grow in value as a saleable asset at a slower rate than buy-to-lets.

-Lenders may wish to arrange an independent valuation to assess the bricks-and-mortar value of the semi-commercial property.
-However, if you have a mixed-use building where over half of the value is allocated to buy-to-let residential accommodation, the lender may waive this requirement if they can see evidence that the rental income will comfortably cover the mortgage costs.
+However, suppose you have a mixed-use building where over half of the value is allocated to buy-to-let residential accommodation.
+In that case, the lender may waive this requirement if they can see evidence that the rental income will comfortably cover the mortgage costs.

 Lenders may also offer perks like free valuations and cashback.
 These incentives can be attractive, but it's imperative you consult an independent broker before you move ahead.
 That's because some 'free' services conceal the fact that product or application costs are far higher than other lenders, so you need to have complete oversight of the overall costs and total repayments associated with a semi-commercial mortgage to have full control of your finances.